TriTue2011/tutorials/README.en.md

 ---

-**If these blueprints spark ideas, share them so more people can benefit-and follow along to catch the next wave of standout automations as soon as they land!**
+**If you find these blueprints helpful, please share them with the Home Assistant community - and be sure to follow along for more unique blueprints coming soon!**